JacobHamelMottiez/WIPOB/README.md

 If you want to get a snapshot of some references in a cluster, hold `shift+left-click` and circle the point you want.

+## Jupyter Notebook
+If one is curious about how to achieve similar representation, I share here the notebook I used for this project.
+Sadly, given that the data is proprietary, I cannot share it on this repository.
+However, for someone who has minimal knowledge of python and notebooks, this should be pretty straight foward.
+_The notebook will be added soon_

 ## References
 1. Gayon, J. (2009). *Philosophy of Biology: An Historico-Critical Characterization*.
 In A. Brenner & J. Gayon (Eds.), *French Studies in the Philosophy of Science: Contemporary Research in France* (pp. 201-212).
 Springer Netherlands.
 [DOI](https://doi.org/10.1007/978-1-4020-9368-5_9)